-- Each of the groomsmen, starting with the best man, may dance with the bride, and the groom may dance with the bridesmaids.
+- Now it's the wedding party's turn.
+The couple's groomsmen and bridesmaids (or attendants) have the opportunity to dance with both spouses.
 These can be for entire or partial songs, depending on the length of the reception.

 Remember that all of these traditions are editable.
 There may be variables that prevent tradition, such as a disabled or deceased parent.
 Remember that the main goal of dancing at weddings is for the guests to have fun celebrating the new couple and often to create a tender moment that will have everyone swooning.